-Healthy Oatmeal Cookies with Chocolate Chips are chewy, chocolatey, chock full of almonds, oats, and raisins.
+Healthy Oatmeal Cookies with Chocolate Chips are chewy, chocolatey, and chock full of almonds, oats, and raisins.
 They are egg and dairy free, whole-food plant-based, oil-free, and sweetened with Medjool dates and pure maple syrup.
 These healthy oatmeal cookies are high in protein and have healthy fats.
-They are made with whole, natural ingredients and delicious too!
+They are made with whole, natural ingredients and are delicious too!

 When I first started making over my diet to fit into a healthier lifestyle, I had more than a few moments of regret that sweets and treats were not going to be a part of my eating plan.
 I knew though, that I had to cut out the junk-food eating to achieve my health goals.
 So I would sacrifice and deprive myself to the point that I was willing to sell my firstborn for a sack of donuts!
-And of course the firstborn got to stay – but then, the donuts did too…time and time again.
+And of course, the firstborn got to stay – but then, the donuts did too…time and time again.
 Then I realized I had to find some healthier alternatives that would still make me feel like I was getting a little treat.